mpv-player/mpv/DOCS/man/en/options.rst

     This option has no influence on files with normal video tracks.

 ``--audio-file=<filename>``
-    Play audio from an external file (WAV, MP3 or Ogg Vorbis) while viewing a movie.
+    Play audio from an external file while viewing a video.
+Each use of this option will add a new audio track.
+The details are similar to how ``--sub-file`` works.

 ``--audio-format=<format>``
     Select the sample format used for output from the audio filter layer to